Updated: January 2021

 - Acute bacterial rhinosinusitis (ABRS)

-Recurrent acute rhinosinusitis (RARS) consists of 3 or more episodes of acute bacterial rhinosinusitis (ABRS) in a year.2
+Recurrent acute rhinosinusitis (RARS) consists of 4 or more episodes of acute bacterial rhinosinusitis (ABRS) in a year.
+2,4

-Chronic rhinosinusitis (CRS) is defined as symptoms lasting longer than 12 weeks and is further classified based on clinical and inflammatory patterns as
+Chronic rhinosinusitis (CRS) is defined as symptoms lasting longer than 12 weeks.
+CRS is further classified based on clinical phenotype and endotype inflammatory patterns5 as:

 - CRS with nasal polyps (CRSwNP)